krampu1/square/README.md

 </p>

 ## Description
-This program can solve quadratic equations.
+This program can solve quadratic equations with real number.

 ## Installation
 To use a progect you should have `g++ compiler` and `make`